 The use of heavy-duty construction equipment and haul trucks during construction activities would release diesel PM to the atmosphere through exhaust emissions.
 Diesel PM is a known carcinogen, and extended exposure to elevated concentrations of diesel PM can increase excess cancer risks in individuals.
 However, carcinogenic risks are typically assessed over timescales of several years to decades, as the carcinogenic dose response is cumulative in nature.
 Short-term exposures to diesel PM would have to involve extremely high concentrations in order to exceed the SCAQMD air quality significance threshold of 10 excess cancers per million.
 Over the course of construction activities, average diesel PM emissions from on-site equipment would be approximately 0.44 pounds per day.
-It is unlikely that diesel PM concentrations would be of any public health concern during the 24-month construction period, and diesel PM emissions would cease upon completion of construction activities.
-Therefore, the proposed project would result in a less than significant impact related to construction toxic air contaminants emissions.
+It is unlikely that diesel PM concentrations would be of any public health concern during the 24-month construction period, and diesel PM emissions would result in a less than significant impact related to construction toxic air contaminants emissions.